Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 Stress and sleep sit inside a feedback loop.
 Poor sleep raises cortisol the next day.
 Raised cortisol makes it harder to fall asleep the next night.
 Breaking the loop usually means working both ends at once, which is why the Reduce Stress approach matters as much as anything you do at bedtime.

 In practice, this means your evening routine is doing double duty.
 It is not only winding you down for sleep.
 It is lowering the cortisol curve that would otherwise fragment your sleep at 3am.
 A 2018 study in JMIR Mental Health found that even moderate alcohol consumption reduced sleep quality by around 24%, largely by suppressing REM sleep in the second half of the night.
+A 2024 systematic review and meta-analysis in Sleep Medicine Reviews, covering 27 studies, confirmed that even a low dose of alcohol, equivalent to roughly two standard drinks, delays the onset of REM sleep and reduces its duration, with disruption worsening progressively with higher doses.
+A separate 2024 study published in SLEEP found that alcohol before bed increased slow-wave sleep early in the night while consistently decreasing REM sleep accumulation with the effect persisting across consecutive nights.
 The glass of wine that helps you fall asleep faster is the same glass waking you up at 3am four hours later.
 If you regularly wake in the small hours, alcohol and stress are the two most likely culprits, and they often travel together.

 What the research says matters more than what does not